mohtasimbh/Portfolio/_portfolio/portfolio-1.md

 Correlation in multiple risk sources
 Integration with development workflows
 Emphasis on remediation efficiency
-Scalable in large codebases6.
-Synack
+Scalable in large codebases

+## Synack

 Synack combines human expertise with automation to deliver penetration testing at scale.
 Its model emphasises trusted researchers operating in controlled environments.